clubkemp/sheets2map/README.md

 ### Visually map
 If you want to visually map points, lines, or polygons head over to [geoman.io's editor](https://geoman.io/geojson-editor).
 Sheet map supports Points, Lines, and Polygons.
 1. You can draw a marker, line, or polygon using the toggles on the left of the map.
 2. once you draw a feature, it's code pops up in the text editor on the right.
-Don't let this code frightne you, all you need is to see the geometry section, you are going to copy everything inside the outermost brackets `[Geometry you are going to copy!]`
+Don't let this code frighten you, all you need is to see the geometry section, you are going to copy everything inside the outermost brackets `[Geometry you are going to copy!]`

 Examples:
 Point: `[-73.999683, 40.715062]`